 SPCA Op ShopOnehunga

-There are animals looking for homes and there’s enough love in our hearts to home them, but what landlord in Auckland will honestly let you have pets?!
+There are animals looking for homes and there’s enough love in our hearts to home them, but what landlord in Auckland will honestly let you have pets?
 The good news is, the SPCA is on the job and we lovers of second-hand goodies can help them out.
-The SPCA Op Shop in Onehunga let’s you enjoy all the wonders of op shopping, with the added bonus of helping out some furry critters, so buy those shoes, girl!
-Top op shop tip: visit on their two-for-one Tuesdays for doubly bargains (imagine a winky-face emoji).
+The SPCA Op Shop in Onehunga let’s you enjoy all the wonders of op shopping, with the added bonus of helping out some furry critters, so buy those shoes, girl.
+Top op shop tip: visit on their two-for-one Tuesdays for double bargains (imagine a winky-face emoji).

 Habitat for Humanity ReStoreEast Tamaki

 The troopers at the East Tamaki Habitat for Humanity Restore make being an op shopper easy peasy bargain squeezy.
 Hit them up for a new bed frame and they’ll pick up your old one and deliver you your brand-new second-hand purchase.
 If that wasn’t enough reason to stay in your pyjamas, they even have a drive-thru for dropping off donations.
 But then again, can you ever really not go into an op shop?